LeafBeyOrd/crypto_aggregator/README.md

 The application relies on several environment variables for configuration:

 - `BUCKET_NAME`: The name of the GCS bucket where the input CSV file is stored.
 - `PROJECT_ID`: The Google Cloud project ID.
 - `BQ_DATASET`: The BigQuery dataset name where the results will be stored.
 - `BQ_TABLE`: The BigQuery table name where the results will be stored.

-Runtime Var:
-- `PROCESS_DATE`: The date used to locate the specific input file in the GCS bucket.

 ### Workflow